Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 The cabins consist of 2 balcony suites, 5 deluxe cabins (each with 2 single beds or a king bed) and 3 twin cabins with 2 single beds side by side.
 All cabins have air conditioning, a television and a private bathroom.

 The Bahamas Aggressor II can accommodate 20 guests.
-The ship features a spacious salon with air conditioning and dining area, a sun deck with hot tub, loungers and lounge chairs, an outdoor sound system, a covered deck for cocktails, a grill and a computer for photo editing.
+The ship features a spacious salon with air conditioning and dining area, a sun deck with hot tub, lounge chairs and loungers, an outdoor sound system, a covered deck for cocktails, a grill and a computer for photo editing.

 The dive deck includes a camera table and two showers with hot water.

-There is varied evening entertainment on board, including scuba diving, fish recognition presentations, movies, games and more.
-If you have a favorite movie or digital presentation to share, it is encouraged.
-The crew also always enjoys it when guests bring recent movies, magazines or books.
+On board there is varied evening entertainment, including presentations on fish recognition, movies, games and more.
+Of course, if you have a favorite movie or digital presentation to share, you can too.
+You can easily connect your phone or laptop to the screen in the salon.
 There is a small library on board for swapping books, as well as reference books on fish species.

 What makes this liveaboard truly special is that the stay is fully all-inclusive – something rarely seen on liveaboards.

-On board, enjoy sumptuous meals with table service prepared by a professional chef.
-Each day begins with fresh fruit, hot breakfast dishes, cereals and juices.
-Lunch consists of homemade soups, breads, salads, sandwiches or hot dishes.
+On board you will enjoy sumptuous meals prepared by a professional chef.
+Each day begins with fresh fruit, hot breakfast dishes and a continental breakfast.
+Lunch consists of homemade soup, bread, salads, sandwiches or hot dishes.
 In the evening you will be treated to a three-course dinner with fresh fish, meat or chicken, vegetables, salads and a homemade dessert.

 Drinks are also included.
-You have unlimited access to fruit juices, soft drinks, coffee, tea, and even local beer and wine – all at no extra cost.
-You can bring your own spirits if you wish, but keep in mind: alcohol and diving do not mix.
-After a drink, you are officially a sunbather for the rest of the day.
+You have unlimited access to fruit juices, soft drinks, coffee, tea, and even local beer and wine – all at no extra charge.
+Spirits you can bring your own, if you wish.
+After a drink, you are officially sunbathers for the rest of the day.

 About the Aggressor Fleet